r"""Functions to help with density fitting and value and gradient label calculation.

 r"""Wrapper around the get_j function from pyscf which returns the potential matrix for the

 Hartree potential.
-Necessary for checking the quality of the density optimisation.
+Necessary for checking the quality of the density optimization.

 .. math::